What is Routing and a Routing table in Linux?

 Method 1: Through the netstat command

 The netstat command has always been a widely used method of printing routing table information in Linux.
 However, it is officially replaced by the ip route command.
-We are including it anyways as it is still an approach to retrieve the required information.
+We are including it anyway as it is still an approach to retrieve the required information.

 Here is how you can use this command: